Run a single Ubuntu task with Claude

 Computer-Use and knowledge work benchmarks are becoming more relevant now

 Computer use is the current frontier for foundation models.
 The latest releases from Anthropic (Opus 4.6) and OpenAI (GPT-5.4) treat computer-use as a first-class capability, featuring it at the top of their model cards.
-OSWorld benchmarks (March 6th, 2026):
+OSWorld benchmark - taken from their own model cards (March, 2026):

 GPT-5.4, Sonnet 4.6, and Opus 4.6 crossed the human baseline (72.4%) on OSWorld-verified.
 These aren't marginal improvements.
 The gap between GPT-5.2 and GPT-5.4 on OSWorld is 28 points in a single generation.